br1code/br1code/README.md

 :lock: Safety and trust

-## Goals for 2020
+## Goals for 2021
 :books: Build a free web platform where I can teach programming<br>

 :crying_cat_face: Make enough money to rescue more homeless cats (I already have 6 at home)<br>

 :computer: Keep studying.
-Here's a list of the topics I'm learning **in depth** this year:
+Here's a list of the topics I want to learn **in depth** next year:
 - Internet:
   - How HTTP works?
   - DNS and how it works?